 Who is required to complete an EEO-1 report?

 Only businesses with 100 or more employees on their payroll must file an EEO-1 report.
 However, there are a few exceptions to this rule.
 Refer to Step 1 above.

-We were not required to complete EEO reporting in 2018, but we might need to in 2019.
-How can we confirm this?
+If we were not required to complete EEO reporting in 2018, do we need to in 2019?

 Read Step 1 in the list above to determine whether or not you meet the EEOC reporting criteria.